Can’t decide which things to do in Bangkok in three days? Overwhelmed with choice?

-Using the Chao Phraya River as your map will cover most of the things you want to see in Bangkok - with the third day left for those attractions that are further away.
+If you’re planning a trip to Thailand for the first time and planning to spend 3 days in Bangkok, using the Chao Phraya River as your map will cover most of the things you want to see in Bangkok in two days – with the third day left for those attractions that are further away.

 If you happen to be staying at one of the Bangkok hotels on the river, check if they have a free shuttle – many of them do.

 You could also take a longboat, but only if you’re keen to explore the khlongs, or canals, that lead off from the main river.
 They’re quite expensive but can be a good deal if there’s a small group of you.
 Not recommended for the solo traveler, however.

 So go up the river on your first day, stop where you want, and come back the second to see what you didn’t have time to see…

 Few things exemplify modern Bangkok more than the giant shopping mall – and none in Thailand is larger than Iconsiam.

 And if I’ve started this list with a mall, it’s not because I advocate shopping (even if this mall does have Thailand’s first ever Apple store) but because it’s the first stop as you head North on the Chao Phraya River, just across from the main Sathorn Pier (located at the Saphan Taksin BTS station).
 Bonus: Iconsiam has a free ferry that runs every few minutes to and from the central pier.

 If you’re cultured out and in need of a break from the heat or from religious buildings, welcome to the blast of air conditioning, mountains of food of every possible kind, a Japanese department store and so much more.

 And if you happen to be a sushi enthusiast, head through the food court and into Takahashi department store.
 Walk to the back where they sell fish – and you’ll find amazing sushi at even more amazing prices.